-In Molly Bernstein’s new documentary, An Art That Nature Makes: The Work of Rosamond Purcell, a portrait of human curiosity emerges.
-Finding beauty in the abject object, Rosamond Purcell’s photography, which often features natural oddities and found objects in various stages of deterioration, harkens to a time when philosophy, science, and aesthetic contemplation were intimately entwined, if not vital to each other.
-The film captures the unique, interdisciplinary energy of Purcell’s decades-long career and transforms it into a cohesive narrative of perseverance, dedication, and care.
+In Molly Bernstein’s documentary “An Art That Nature Makes: The Work of Rosamond Purcell,” a portrait of human curiosity emerges.
+Finding beauty in the abject object, Rosamond Purcell’s photography captures natural oddities and deteriorating found materials with an artful eye.
+The film showcases the unique, interdisciplinary energy of the photographer’s decades-long career and transforms it into a cohesive narrative of perseverance, dedication and care.

-The footage, which shows Purcell sifting through scraps and climbing on piles of detritus, acts as a foil to excursions into collections, where gloved scholars carefully handle the specimens for Purcell.
-Subtly portrayed in the film, Bernstein captures the tension between Purcell and the scholars in a pointed conversation about the artistic significance (or lack thereof, as Paul Callomon argues: “…there is no such thing as looking at something scientifically, and then looking at it aesthetically”) of wood drilled through by mollusks.
-“I learned pretty quickly that I better develop some sort of vocabulary and some sort of strategy,” explained Purcell.
-“I wasn’t just coming in and saying, got another one?
-I knew what I was talking about.”
+The footage, which shows Purcell sifting through scraps and climbing on piles of debris, acts as a foil to excursions into collections, where gloved scholars carefully handle the specimens for Purcell.
+Subtly portrayed in the film, the tension between the photographer and the scholars comes to light in a pointed conversation about the artistic significance (or lack thereof, as Paul Callomon argues: “There is no such thing as looking at something scientifically, and then looking at it aesthetically”) of wood drilled through by mollusks.

-“One of the things I love in the film is when Rosamond talks about ‘hybrid vigor’ — about how much she loves working with people who do things different from what she does instead of collaborating with other artists,” said Bernstein.
+“One of the things I love in the film is when Rosamond talks about ‘hybrid vigor’ — about how much she loves working with people who do things different from what she does instead of collaborating with other artists,” Bernstein said.
 “I think that’s one of the fundamental ideas behind all of the work, this bringing together of art and science.”

 In this way, Purcell fills the present with the past in a way that urges the viewer to take note of what they may not be looking at, to notice how objects shift and morph to emote their history.